Joy-Anna Duggar And Kendra Caldwell Show Off Bridesmaid Dresses And Post-Baby Bods In Congratulatory Videos

 “Congratulations, Josiah and Lauren.
 We are so excited for you guys,” she said.
 “Marriage is amazing, and just keep giving 100 percent to each other, and keep communicating, and enjoy the rest of your life.
 It’s the best.”

-Duggar fans can catch up with all of their favorite couples and their cute kids when the summer season of Counting On premiers July 30 on TLC.
+Duggar fans can catch up with all of their favorite couples and their cute kids when the summer season of Counting On premieres July 30 on TLC.